Sumit-OtherProjects/DevOps/README.md

 The main issue while creating this jenkins job was providing a way to ask for github credentials.
 We accomplished this by using vars_prompt feature of ansible.

-The second task was crating a post build job that will run this application.
+The second task was creating a post build job that will run this application.

 ### Challenges faced: